nickeubank/ds4humans/_build/html/_sources/20_problems_to_questions/10_solving_the_right_problem.md

 Seven and a half million years later, when Deep Thought had *finally* finished its calculations, the descendants of those designers assembled to learn the result of their ancestors' work.

-> "Er ...good morning, O Deep Thought," said Loonquawl [one descendants] nervously, "do you have ... er, that is ..."
+> "Er ...good morning, O Deep Thought," said Loonquawl [one descendant] nervously, "do you have ... er, that is ..."
 >
 > "An answer for you?" interrupted Deep Thought majestically.
 "Yes.
 I have."
 >